sirixdb/sirixdb.github.io/transactional-cursor-api.md

   ...
 }
 ```
 Thus, the only visible change in the API regarding JSON and XML resources is the method call `Databases.openJsonDatabase`
 instead of `Databases.openXmlDatabase`.
-Note, that also the types of the database/resource and transaction have changed, but for brevity we use Java's type inference rules and the `var` keyword.
-Note, that you have to use a read-write transaction, which is able to modify the resource (of type `NodeTrx`) instead of a read-only transaction (`beginNodeTrx` instead of `beginNodeReadOnlyTrx`).
+Note, that also the types of the database/resource and transaction have changed, but for brevity, we use Java’s type inference rules and the `var` keyword.
+Note, that you have to use a read-write transaction, which can modify the resource (of type `NodeTrx`) instead of a read-only transaction (`beginNodeTrx` instead of `beginNodeReadOnlyTrx`).
 Thus, you have to start the single read-write transaction on a resource and make sure, that you commit and properly close the transaction.

-Note, that it's best to open the transaction in the enclosing `try-with-resources` statement.
+Note, that it’s best to open the transaction in the enclosing `try-with-resources` statement.
 You can reuse the transaction handle after issuing a `commit`.

 ### Simple Update Methods

-Once you've navigated to the node you want to change, you can either update, for instance, the name or the value depending on the node type.
+Once you’ve navigated to the node you want to change, you can either update, for instance, the name or the value depending on the node type.

 ```java
 // Cursor resides on an element node.